 An expert surgeon, Dr. Margulis uses minimally invasive techniques to treat patients with soft-tissue tumors and kidney, prostate, bladder, testicular, penile, and adrenal cancers.
 His research projects include clinical and lab research focused on the biology of kidney cancer, the genetic changes that occur and cause it to spread, and how to stop it.

 Dr. Margulis travels frequently to lecture on urologic care and procedures.
 He is a Fellow of the American College of Surgeons and a member of the Society of Urologic Oncology, Endourologic Society, American Urological Association, American Medical Association, Texas Medical Association, Texas Urologic Association, Dallas County Medical Society, and Harris County Medical Society.

 He has authored several book chapters and published research in a variety of medical journals, including the Journal of the National Cancer Institute, Journal of Clinical Oncology, Urologic Oncology, Clinical Cancer Research, Oncogene, Cancer, Cancer Epidemiology, Biomarkers and Prevention, Urology, Journal of Urology, and British Journal of Urology.
 He also serves as a reviewer for those publications.

-In 2018, Dr. Margulis was included in D Magazine's Best Doctors list as well as Texas Monthly's Super Doctors list.
+Dr. Margulis has been included in D Magazine's Best Doctors list as well as Texas Monthly's Super Doctors list.

 Dr. Margulis spent his childhood in Russia and Italy.
 He enjoys literature, music, traveling, and spending time with his wife and daughter.
 He’s also an avid scuba diver and likes exploring the depths of the Great Barrier Reef in Australia.